 NCERT Solutions for Class 10 Chapter 2 Science Acids bases and salts

-In this chapter students get hold of basic knowledge on Acids bases and salts.
-In This chapter various chemical properties of acids, bases and salts and the reaction of them with metals, non-metals are studied.
+In this chapter, students will get a hold of basic knowledge on Acids bases and salts.
+Further, by accessing the Class 10 NCERT Solutions, the various chemical properties of acids, bases and salts and their reaction with metals and non-metals are studied.

 Features of NCERT Solutions for Class 10 Chapter 2 Science Acids bases and salts

-- There are a lot of practical based questions in this Solution and this type of questions are often asked in CBSE class 10 science examination.
+- There are a lot of practical based questions in this Solution and these types of questions are often asked in CBSE Class 10 Science examination.

-- You will encounter questions on day to day examples of acid bases and salts.
+- You will encounter questions on a day to day examples of acid bases and salts.

 - One can perceive different kinds of reactions involved with acids, bases and salts.

-BYJU’S is India’s top education technology company which believes in modern learning approach.
+BYJU’S is India’s top education technology company that believes in a modern learning approach.
 Our resource materials include NCERT notes, books, animations, videos, info-graphics, NCERT exemplar solutions, sample papers and NCERT Solutions.
-Our study materials will not only help you in understanding the topic completely, but also help you in memorising the topic for a very long period of time.
+Our study materials will not only help you in understanding the topic completely but also help you in memorising the topic for a very long period of time.